frhass/Covid-19_geographic_analysis/README.md

 ![](Images/RandomForest.png)

 The prediction models and tools for simple data inspection are included in the notebook *Covid-19_Analysis*.
+The notebook uses the shapefile *AI_Covid_NUTS-Regions.shp*, where all the infection rates and variables are stored in the attributes.

 ---